 The paper offers a nice writing experience if you don’t mind some texture.
 It is not super-smooth and has some feedback, but not so much you have to worry about the tines of your nib getting stuck.
 I tried writing on it and Midori MD with the same pen and it definitely has more feedback than Midori MD (which has a decent amount for a premium Japanese paper).
 Personally, I don’t mind it and actually enjoy it for a change of pace every once in a while, but do find that some nibs (like a steel Lamy Al-Star nib) have much more feedback than others (like a gold Pelikan nib).

 I can’t post this review without mentioning a few things that I’ve heard and experienced with these notebooks.
 If you look at online reviews for the glue-bound notebooks, you’ll read about pages falling out of notebooks.
 While I don’t doubt that it happens, I have never had it happen.
+I will say that the pages do tear out easily if you try and tear them out.

 I also had read once that EcoQua notebooks have consistency issues with the paper.
 I’ve used quite a few of these notebooks and all but one have been of the same quality.
 Of course, having one that is low-quality is not a good thing.
 I did a test page for it, which you can see below.
 Notice that it has significantly more feathering and bleeding.I don’t know if there is a way to tell which notebooks have good (or bad) paper in them, but based on my experience, chances are they have good paper.